MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ### data_source_name

 Specifies the user-defined name for the data source.
-The name must be unique within the database in SQL Data Warehouse (SQL DW).
+The name must be unique within the database in Azure Synapse Analytics.

 ### LOCATION = *`'<prefix>://<path[:port]>'`*